zellwk/zellwk.com/src/posts/2020-12-30-case-conversion.md

 }
 ```

 Note: I'm pretty sure there's a regex that can do these three steps in one.
 It probably uses capturing groups and substitution, which I'm not familiar with.
 I didn't try it since I didn't have the time nor energy to research further.
-If you know a good regex for this, let me know!
+If you know of a good regex for this, let me know!

 This step converts the cases into the following: